rlf-arlut/tmrg/doc/source/implementation.rst

 To ensure that triplication effort makes sens, one has to ensure that the triplicated instances of the same element are not placed to close to each other.
-Such a physical proximity may lead to situation, where one particle traversing the ASIC is able to deposit energy along several logic cells at the same time causing multiple bit SEU.
+Such a physical proximity may lead to situation, where one particle traversing the ASIC is able to deposit energy along several logic cells at the same time causing multiple bit upsets.
 Such an error can not be detected and then leads to malfunctioning of the design.

 In the real design, there are majority voters before(or after) flip-flops.
-From the P&R optimization point of view, in order to keep routing short, the triplicated flip-flops should be placed relatively close together.
+From the P&R optimization point of view, in order to keep routing short, the instances of triplicated flip-flops should be placed relatively close together.

 If designer creates several specific regions where to put various groups of flip-flops: